Pacolmg/symfony-filter-bundle/README.md

 ]);
 ```

 Easy?
-So, now, we are gonna find the articles with a `tree` in the title and a `cat` in the body:
+So, now, we are gonna find the articles with a `tree` in the title and a `cat` in the title or in the body:

 ```
 $this->entityManager->getRepository('App:Article')->getAll([